lemoineat/Pivotalzilla/README.md

-Pivotalzilla is a [Bugzilla](https://www.bugzilla.org/) extention that mirror the changes made on bugzilla on [Pivotal Tracker](https://www.pivotaltracker.com/).
+Trackerzilla is a [Bugzilla](https://www.bugzilla.org/) extention that mirror the changes made on bugzilla on [Pivotal Tracker](https://www.pivotaltracker.com/).

 ### Install